Volunteer policies and guidance

 Our policies

-Travel and expenses policy - This sets out the principles around claiming for expenses.
+Travel and expenses policy - sets out the principles around claiming for expenses.
 To submit any expenses, please ask your role manager for an expenses form.

 Speaking up – a simple overview of the different ways you can give feedback or raise a concern about your experience or something you have seen.

-Safeguarding for volunteers factsheet - A simple guide on what a safeguarding concern is and how to report any concerns.
+Safeguarding for volunteers factsheet - a simple guide on what a safeguarding concern is and how to report any concerns.

-Professional boundaries guidance – Maintaining suitable professional boundaries is essential to our work supporting people affected by dementia.
+Professional boundaries guidance - maintaining suitable professional boundaries is essential to our work supporting people affected by dementia.
 This policy outlines the standards and approach we expect from our people.

-Equity, diversity, inclusion and belonging (EDIB) policy - This policy explains what we’re doing, and what you need to do to play your part in making Alzheimer’s Society a place where everyone feels welcome, respected and valued.
+Equity, diversity, inclusion and belonging (EDIB) policy - explains what we’re doing, and what you need to do to play your part in making Alzheimer’s Society a place where everyone feels welcome, respected and valued.

 For any questions on these or any other policies or guidance, please contact your volunteer role manager.